alban-read/M1-MICRO-FORTH/riscish.md

 ```

+Looks up the first 0th string in the storage and $. types it to the terminal.

 ### Little defining words

-As this is an interpeter it is almost always slower to use two words when one will do.
+As this is an interpeter it is almost always slower to use two words if one word will do.

-It is also faster if a word does more, the overhead of the interpreter is calling the word in the first place.
+It is also faster if each word *does more*, the overhead of the interpreter is calling each word in the first place.

-The compiler also does not optimize, so it is often up to the programmer to choose to use a faster word not up to the compiler to invent them on the fly.
+The compiler also does not optimize, so it is often up to the programmer to choose to use a faster optimal word not up to the compiler to invent them on the fly.

-A good example is that 1 + is slower than 1+ and if you do 1 + millions of times, this will have a performance impact.
+A good example is that `1 + ` is slower than `1+` and if you do 1 + millions of times, this will have a performance impact.

 For this reason FORTH interpreters often come with dozens of little optimized words.

-The approach I am taking is to provide a few words for defining those little words, so you can define the words your specific program actually benefits from.
+The approach in this implementation is to provide a few words for defining those little words, so you can define the words your specific program actually benefits from.

 Shifting left and right